-These are the first pictures of the new Hyundai Santa Fe, which will make its public debut at the Geneva Motor Show in March.
-The South Korean firm has confirmed that the next Santa Fe will feature its latest ‘Smart Sense’ active safety technology, including clever additions like rear seats that detect passengers and a rear alert system that works in conjunction with the car’s automated emergency braking system (AEB) to help prevent reversing accidents when visibility is poor.Hyundai Santa Fe design
+The new Hyundai Santa Fe will feature the firm’s latest ‘Smart Sense’ active safety technology, including clever additions like rear seats that detect when passengers are left in the car and a rear alert system that works in conjunction with the car’s automated emergency braking system (AEB) to help prevent reversing accidents when visibility is poor.Hyundai Santa Fe design

 When it arrives, the Hyundai Santa Fe will continue to be Hyundai’s flagship in the UK, offering buyers an alternative to the Skoda Kodiaq, Land Rover Discovery Sport and Nissan X-Trail.
 As such, it features even sharper looks than its predecessor, while continuing to boast the seven-seat practicality SUV buyers increasingly favour.
 The look of the new Santa Fe will point the way for the styling of the firm"s forthcoming SUVs.

-Hyundai has clearly sharpened things up for the new car, though.
-The side profile is dominated by bold lines, giving a swept-back look that’s right on-trend for the market.
-Dramatic wheelarches and chrome detailing also feature, and we’d expect its redesigned headlights to be LEDs.
+Hyundai has clearly sharpened things up for the new car.
+The side profile is dominated by bold lines, giving a swept-back look that’s very on-trend for the market.
+Dramatic wheelarches and chrome detailing also feature, as well as LED headlights.

-We’ll have to wait and see whether the new Santa Fe will get a hybrid setup, but Hyundai and sister brand Kia have stated they want to offer 31 low-emission vehicles by 2020; fitting an electric motor and batteries to a conventional petrol or diesel engine is a good way to achieve that end.
+We’ll have to wait and see whether the new Santa Fe will get a hybrid setup, but Hyundai and sister brand Kia have stated they want to offer 31 low-emission vehicles by 2020; fitting an electric motor and batteries to a conventional petrol or diesel engine is a good way to achieve their goal.Technology